European Volunteering as a tool for personal

 - in the lives of 3 young Europeans by giving them the opportunity to experience themselves outside of their own local reality and to discover new passions, enhancing undervalued talents.
-The project also provides learning opportunities in the field of youth work and by getting involved in the project organized at local and at international level
+The project also provides learning opportunities in the field of youth work and by getting involved in projects for young people organized at local and at international level

 - in the associations involved in the project: Associazione Vagamondo will receive new inputs and new ideas from the European volunteers that will increase the offer and the capacity of the association to operate at local, national and international level